androguard/androguard/README.md

 * `miasm` can be found here: [miasm](https://github.com/cea-sec/miasm)
 * `idaapi` can be found here: [idapython](https://github.com/idapython/src) (Needs Hex-Rays IDA Pro as well)

-To build androguard and elsim from scratch, you need some additional packages.
+To build elsim, you need some additional packages:

 `apt install build-essential liblzma-dev libmuparser-dev libsnappy-dev libbz2-dev zlib1g-dev libsparsehash-dev`

+then use the makefile to build elsim:

+`make LIBS`

+Be aware that the current `setup.py` does not install elsim!

 and for building the documentation: